• Skip to primary navigation

 • Add a candy cane to a ziplock bag (add a few if you’re making more than 1 cocktail).
 Use a rolling pin to crush the daylights out of the candy cane.
 You want it to be almost powdered.
 If you don’t have a rolling pin, you can put them in a food processor or place a heavy book on top and give it a good pounding.

-• To rim the glass, pour a few drops of peppermint schnapps on a plate and dip the rim of your glass to coat.
+• To rim the glass, pour a few drops of peppermint schnapps on a plate or pour into a small bowl.
+Dip the rim of your glass to coat.
 Then, on another dry plate, sprinkle your crushed candy cane and dip your glass until coated in the candy.

 To Make the Cocktail